oomlout/oomlout_oomp_builder/navigation/hardware/bearing/5200_series/5204_size/20_mm_id_47_mm_od_20.6_mm_depth/part/readme.md

-# Hardware Bearing 5200 Series 5204 Size 20 Mm Id 47 Mm Od 20.6 Mm Depth
+# Hardware Bearing 5200 Series 5204 Size 20 mm Id 47 mm Od 20.6 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base